Digital Coupon

 Code128

-The coupon will not have a barcode if you select 'none' in the dropdown.
+The coupon will not include a barcode if you select 'none' in the dropdown.

 The Mobile Wallet Pass Composer allows you to view the Wallet Pass's content according to the device's operating system, including the notifications, by selecting the IOS, Android, and Notification tab.
 It helps to visualize how your users will receive notifications and Wallet Coupons!